calchiwo/twitter-scraper/README.md

 If you are learning scraping, packaging, or just want to understand how things work under the hood, feel free to explore the code.

-If it helps you, cooooool
+If it helps you, cooool

 If it breaks, fix it!.
 That’s the fun part tbh

 Byeeee